angelshree/cse284project/README.md

  Varshini Sathish and Anjali Srinivasan

 ## Project Description
 In this project, we are comparing the population structure modeling tools ADMIXTURE and fastSTRUCTURE.
 ADMIXTURE, which was used in class, utilizes Maximum Likelihood Estimates to infer the population structure of a cohort.
 In contrast, fastSTRUCTURE implements a Bayesian approach.
-We are using the 1000Genomes dataset as our input to both tools, and will be comparing the results across all individuals in the cohort as well as a specific ancestry subset.
+We are using phase 1 of the 1000Genomes dataset as our input to both tools and will be comparing the results across all individuals in the cohort as well as a specific ancestry subset.

 ## Repository Contents
 This repository contains the following scripts/notebooks: